benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 ### Supported Countries & Currencies

-For the list of country code and currency code combinations supported by Cart & Checkout see [Countries & Currencies](/doc/commerce/checkout/checkout-country-currency.html)
+For the list of country code and currency code combinations supported by Cart & Checkout see [Supported Countries](/doc/commerce/reference/global.html)

 ### Idempotence